realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 It's worth noting why three systems are better than one for this use case.

-**Why not just Aura?** Neo4j Aura is purpose-built for graph traversals and spatial queries -- exactly what we use it for.
-Road networks, zone adjacency and shortest path computation are natural fits for a graph database.
-The native spatial index on intersection nodes makes nearest-neighbor lookups fast regardless of how many intersections the graph contains.
-Also, a shortest path query that would require a recursive CTE in SQL is a single function call in Cypher.
+**Why not just Aura?** Aura is excellent for graph queries and spatial lookups.
+But it's not designed for high-frequency OLTP writes.
+Inserting 300 rows per minute, continuously, with low latency and strong consistency guarantees, is what Postgres is built for.
+Lakebase gives us a production-grade Postgres instance with no infrastructure to manage.

-**Why not just Lakebase?** Lakebase is purpose-built for operational data -- high-frequency writes, transactional consistency and low-latency row reads.
-It handles the live vehicle positions exactly as we'd want a production database to.
-Foreign key constraints, BIGSERIAL auto-increment and standard SQL all work exactly as expected with no surprises.
+**Why not just Lakebase?** Lakebase can store the road network as a table of edges and you can find shortest paths with recursive CTEs.
+But the queries are verbose, slow for deep traversals and don't scale to multi-hop zone reachability queries.
+A graph database handles these naturally.

 **Why not just Lakehouse?** Lakehouse is excellent for large-scale analytics and historical queries.
-It's designed for aggregating millions of position records by zone, identifying the busiest road segments over time and running SQL across large Delta tables.
-The columnar storage and parallel execution make these queries fast at scale, and the Delta table format adds reliability through ACID transactions and time-travel capability.
+But it's not designed for low-latency row reads or high-frequency inserts.
+Reading the latest position of 10 vehicles from a Delta table on every 3-second refresh would be much slower and more expensive than reading from Lakebase.

 The three-system architecture isn't complexity for its own sake.
 Each system does what it's genuinely good at and the results are combined at the application layer.